 About the Author

 Oliver Grau is Professor for Image Science and Dean of the Department for Cultural Studies at Danube University.
 He is the author of Virtual Art: From Illusion to Immersion (2003) and editor of MediaArtHistories (2007), both published by the MIT Press.

-"... a volume that will likely be used as a canonical text in the study of virtual reality....", Patrick Lichty, Intelligent Agent
+"... a volume that will likely be used as a canonical text in the study of virtual reality...."
+Patrick Lichty Intelligent Agent"—

 "Grau's Virtual Art opens the door onto a significant new approach to media analysis by focusing in depth on a particular kind of digital art - the attempt to create immersive environments.
-The combination of media archeology and careful analysis of both the possibilities and limitations of the impulse to put the viewer inside the artwork will make this book a valuable resource to both practitioners and theoreticians."--Stephen Wilson, Professor of Conceptual and Information Arts, San Francisco State University, and author of *Information Arts*"—
+The combination of media archeology with careful analysis of both the possiblities and limitations of the impulse to put the viewer inside the artwork will make this book a valuable resource to both practitioners and theoreticians."--Stephen Wilson, Professor of Conceptual and Information Arts, San Francisco State University, and author of *Information Arts*"—

 "The highly ambitious task of locating the latest image technologies within a wider art-historical context has now been accomplished."
 Friedrich Kittler, Humboldt University, Berlin, and author of Gramophone, Film, Typewriter"—